Andrewlucchesi/Covid-Tracker/README.md

 # Covid-Tracker
-Record and display local cases of covid-19
+Use map to display cases of covid-19